 To learn more about Shape and Path layers, watch our video on Shapes and Paths, or read more below.

 Vectors in Rive are rendered on shape layers.
 Shape layers define the style of the shape by allowing you to customize the fill and stroke.

 The shape layer displays many properties in the inspector that can be edited in both design and animate mode.
-These properties include Position, Scale and Rotation, as well as additonal styling properties like Fill and Stroke.
+These properties include Position, Scale, and Rotation, as well as additional styling properties like Fill and Stroke.

 The actual shape of a vector is defined by a path (or multiple paths).
 Expanding a shape layer in Rive will reveal the paths it's using.